planetoryd/netns-proxy/readme.md

 ## features

-1. Configure a few persistent Network Namespaces, requires option `--pre`
+1. Configure a few persistent Network Namespaces.
 2. Watch for new flatpak processes and configure Network Namespaces for them

 Network namespace is more secure than netfilter-only approaches, or `proxychains` the tool.
 When netns-proxy stops/crashes, or before it configures your app, the internet is disconnected in the netns.